 Use a wall planner that covers the teaching period and note down when each of your assessments are due.
 This gives you an overview of what’s coming up and allows you to pencil in time for other commitments, like family, work or recreation.

 Most importantly – make sure you’re being realistic about your study load and balancing it healthily with other commitments.
-If it’s too much, drop your units to a manageable load.
+If it’s too much, drop your subjects to a manageable load.

 Western Sydney University Online’s OLAs are here to assist you with any coursework-related concerns to make your studies that much more achievable.
 Don’t hesitate to contact your OLAs via your student email or online classroom if you need any clarity or assistance.